Registration Open

 More than 70 awards won by our students

-Students from UDIT’s Video Game Department have been recognized over 70 times for their talent, creativity, and innovation in video game development:
+UDIT's Video Games students have been recognised on more than 70 occasions for their talent, creativity and innovation in video game development:

 Logo del Congreso de Mujeres en STEM que promueve oportunidades en la ciencia.